 One of the earliest works that throw a lot of light on Madhwacharya, his life and times, is Madhwa Vijaya by Pandit Narayanacharya.
 He was the son of Trivikrama Panditacharya, who was one of the Acharya’s favourite disciple.

 There is an interesting anecdote about the Acharya and Trivikrama Panditacharya.
-It was an usual day at Udupi when the Acharya would go into the sanctum sanctorum of the Krishna Temple and offer prayers to the diety.
+It was an usual day at Udupi when the Acharya would go into the sanctum sanctorum of the As was his usual practice, the Acharya would close the door and perform pooja before offering Naivaidya to

 Dumbstruck by what he had seen, Trivikrama Panditacharya composed Vayu Stuti or Hari Vayu Stuti.
 It contains 41 paragraphs and Trivikrama Panditacharya presented it to Madhwacharya.
 The Acharya said the work should not be dedicated to him and added a two paragraph composition on Lord Narasimha.